Here is one of the ways to settle and reset your system when you are anxious, stressed, or feeling overwhelmed.

 You are who, what, and how you are based primarily on your habitual reactions.
 And fear is the main trigger for those habitual reactions nearly 100% of the time.

-The five major ways you react to fear are fight, flight, freeze, fix, and fornicate.
+The five major ways you react to fear are fight, flight, freeze, fix, and familiar.
 Most of these happen habitually.
-They are triggered by your subconscious mind without you even realizing it’s happening until you’re right in the middle of it.
+They are triggered by your subconscious mind sometimes without you even realizing it’s happening.
 You are probably familiar with fight, flight, and freeze.

 Do you want to completely eliminate anxiety, stress, and overwhelm?
 If so, then follow the steps in this program and spend enough time on each to really get a feel for them.
 Reach out with any questions.